 8. Understanding the Culture of Hospitality

-When Chinese businesspeople conduct business over a meal, it is customary that the drink glass be filled up at all times.
+When Chinese businesspeople conduct business over a meal, it is customary that the drinking glass is filled up at all times.
 In this case, the host will make sure that the glass is full by pouring the drink because traditionally, this is an expression of the host’s hospitality.

 In Chinese culture, the host is thought to ‘lose face’ if his guest has to ask for anything, meaning that he will go out of his way to make sure that every need of the guest is preemptively met.
 This also means that as a guest, you should always have a drink when sitting with your host.